 eBay’s affiliate landing page has links to many resources including guides, webinars, and a glossary.

-Shopify has a few articles about affiliate marketing and a short course that is available to affiliates under the education menu in its affiliate portal.
+Shopify has many articles about affiliate marketing and a short course that is available to affiliates under the education menu in its affiliate portal.

 It’s hard to say what is what on Amazon, but you’ll find many books about affiliate marketing.
 Amazon has cracked down on fake reviewers and reviews so examine customer feedback to support your choices.